Artec and a brave scientist!

 Recently Artec got a chance to meet and work with a

-Using the Artec MH scanner, Olav was scanned in two positions: full body and full body with parachute on.
-Scanning took 1.5 minutes and post processing took 120 for each model.
+Using the Artec MH scanner, Olav was scanned in two positions: full body and full body with a parachute on.
+Scanning took 1.5 minutes and post-processing took 120 for each model.
 Olav was asked to stand on a rotating table, in order to minimize scanning time.
 The optimized scans were fused at 2.0mm and each weighed about 80MB.

 Artec: What will you use the scans for: simulation of flight in software, the production of the suit, or both?